The Bankrate promise

-You’ll pay a $695 annual fee to carry this card, but in return, the rewards and benefits are impressive.
-You’ll earn 5X Membership Rewards points on flights and prepaid hotel bookings through AmexTravel.com, 2X points on prepaid rental cars booked through AmexTravel.com and 1.5X points on both purchases of $5,000 or more (on up to $2,000,000 per calendar year) and on select category purchases.
-All other purchases earn 1X points.
+As noted above, you’ll pay a $695 annual fee to carry this card, but in return, the rewards and benefits are impressive.
+You’ll earn 5X Membership Rewards points on flights and prepaid hotel bookings through AmexTravel.com, 2X points on other travel booked through AmexTravel.com and 1.5X points on both purchases of $5,000 or more and on select category purchases (on up to $2 million spent per calendar year on these purchases).
+All other eligible purchases earn 1X points.

 The bottom line